hieuimba/Lichess-Spark-DataPipeline/README.md

 To address this issue, the pipeline implements two key optimizations:

 - Data Chunking: In the `1-decompress-file` notebook, the data file is split into smaller, more manageable chunks during the decompression step.
 These chunks are then passed to the `2-parse-games` notebook for parsing.
 The idea is that each chunk will still be parsed in a single partition but since their size is now significantly smaller, Spark can handle them efficiently without the risk of spilling.
 - Parallel Processing: The `concurrent.futures` module is utilized to process these chunks in parallel.
-This ensures optimal resource utilization across all available nodes, with each node handling one data chunk at a time.
+This ensures optimal resource utilization across all available cores within each node, with each core handling one data chunk at a time.

 ## Application